in Everyday Life

 Understanding how probiotics work is where it all begins

 Probiotics support a healthy balance in the intestinal flora.
 By competing directly against a variety of invading micro-organisms and by stimulating activity in the immune system, a healthy intestinal flora helps the body defend itself against microbes and other infectious germs.
-The intestinal flora plays numerous roles and while probiotics are the beneficial bacteria that are needed to maintain a healthy balance, some probiotics also support the immune system, promote digestion through the production of enzymes, synthesize vitamins, produce antimicrobial substances and otherwise deter pathogenic invasion and growth, and regulate intestinal activity 1 2 3.
+The intestinal flora plays numerous roles and while probiotics are the beneficial bacteria that are needed to maintain a healthy balance, some probiotics also support the immune system, promote digestion through the production of enzymes, synthesize vitamins and regulate intestinal activity 1 2 3.
 It is vital to understand that the effectiveness of a probiotic formulation is completely dependent upon the particular bacterial strain(s) in use, as well as the manner in which it is prepared for consumption.
 No two probiotics confer the same health benefits.
 Clinical research that has been carried out using a probiotic product as it is sold in the stores and consumed, and not just on the bacterial strains, represents the standard by which a probiotic product’s true efficacy should be considered4.

 - 1. Sherman et al. Unraveling Mechanisms of Action of Probiotics.
 Nutr Clin Prac.
 2009, 24:10-14.